 6. Build a Customer Success Function

 In B2B SaaS, acquiring a customer is just the beginning.
-The real value comes from retention and expansion.
+More importantly, the real value comes from retention and expansion.
 Customer success teams ensure customers adopt your product, achieve their goals, and renew their subscriptions.

-Track leading indicators of churn—declining usage, support tickets, failed payments—and intervene early.
-The cost of saving a customer is always lower than the cost of replacing them.
+Therefore, invest in onboarding, regular check-ins, usage monitoring, and proactive support.
+Also track leading indicators of churn—declining usage, support tickets, failed payments—and intervene early.
+After all, the cost of saving a customer is always lower than the cost of replacing them.

 7. Iterate Based on Data

 Great SaaS companies are data-driven.
-Track every metric that matters—MRR, churn, CAC, LTV, NRR, feature usage, support tickets—and use that data to guide product, marketing, and sales decisions.
+Specifically, track every metric that matters—MRR, churn, CAC, LTV, NRR, feature usage, support tickets—and use that data to guide product, marketing, and sales decisions.

-Prioritize features based on customer requests, usage data, and revenue impact.
-Kill features that don’t deliver value.
-Double down on what drives retention and expansion.
+Then, prioritize features based on customer requests, usage data, and revenue impact.
+Kill features that don’t deliver value, and double down on what drives retention and expansion.

 How to Fund a B2B SaaS Startup